jcammmmm/thocments/thocs/debugging-apache-tomcat/main.md

-Intro
+Debugging Apache Tomcat
 ===========================================================
-In this text I will describe my journey trying to debug one of the most used web server software in the world [Apache Tomcat](https://tomcat.apache.org/).
+>> In this text I will describe my journey trying to debug one of the most used web server software in the world [Apache Tomcat](https://tomcat.apache.org/).
 Beyond of being one of the most used web server software, it also implements several of the tools that makes part of the Jakarta EE (previously Java 2E) ecosystem.
-First I will clone the main project repository hosted publicly on GitHub.
+> First I will clone the main project repository hosted publicly on GitHub.
 Then I will read the build documentation and run some of the tests.
 After that I will try to find how the webserver manages the internal Servlet and how this web server manages concurrency, on of the topics that interests me the most.
-So let's go and start this short journey.
+> So let's go and start this short journey.
 For now I expect to invest all the day on this.
 In the following series of articles I will disect SpringBoot base servlet and show how integrates with tomcat.

 Environment Setup